 Interdisciplinary seminars on questions of human nature and human values raised in the social sciences, but drawing on insights from the humanities and natural sciences as well.
-Topics vary.
+May be repeated as topics vary.

 560 Seminar on Science and Human Values (3)